UWB-ACM/Hackathon-Docs/Nginx-Certbot.md

 Run the following commands and replace `phry.me` with the domain name you chose. _Note: this isn't a strict requirement, but is a common naming convention.
-It is recommended to use naming conventions._
+It is recommended to follow naming conventions._

 ```console
 $ cd /etc/nginx/sites-available